- Discussion of Electronic Ignition

 Rob responded - You could put it on the fan shroud -- it wouldn't worry the shroud at all, but that means it will be subject to engine vibration.
 Another good place is on the left side of the firewall, near where the wiring harness comes into the engine bay.
 This has two advantages, it gets less vibration, and it's in the path of cooling air being sucked into the fan through the grills above.
 You just need self tapping screws long enough to penetrate the firewall padding, but not so long they poke through the carpet/felt on the inside.

 That means the finning will get some useful airflow over them.
-It DOES run hot it's the nature of the beast.
-That's what finally killed mine off several of the components slowly cooked themselves, and it wasn't worth fixing it up.
+It DOES run hot, that's the nature of the beast.
+That's what finally killed my home-built kit off, several of the components slowly cooked themselves, and it wasn't worth fixing it up.
 My version had a plain box (no fins) with the power transistors mounted to the box itself.
 They were OK, but several components inside the box cooked.
 Hopefully the improved layout of commercial units like yours, with the finned box, will stand up better.
-Had I known I might have tried putting air holes in the side of the box.
+Had I known, I might have tried putting air holes in the sides of the box to draw some cooling air through it.

 CDI Installation Procedure